 Bulk temperature (for internal flow)

-For fluid flowing inside the pipe, where heat transfer occurs from heated wall of the pipe to the fluid:
+For fluid flowing inside the pipe, where heat transfer occurs from the heated wall of the pipe to the fluid:

 Q = h A (Tw – Ti)